The ALICE® Report

 Call to Action

-United Way of Franklin County is calling on local business, government, nonprofit, and community members to come together and identify solutions to help move ALICE along their journey of financial stability.
-United Way is currently coordinating Community Conversations and Awareness Campaigns to learn more about ALICE, identify current programs serving ALICE, and start discussions on how to develop further solutions to aid ALICE.
+United Way calls on local business, government, nonprofit, and community members to come together and identify solutions to help move ALICE along their journey of financial stability.
+Contact us for ALICE Presentation opportunities, to identify current programs serving ALICE, and start discussions on how to develop further solutions to aid ALICE.